ICRAR/rfi_ml/README.md

 `REQUEUE_EPOCHS` - If > 0, perform REQUEUE_EPOCHS of training, stop, then run the REQUEUE_SCRIPT (defaults to 0).

-`REQUEUE_SCRIPT` - if REQUEUE_EPOCHS > 0, this script will be called to requeue the training script
+`REQUEUE_SCRIPT` - If REQUEUE_EPOCHS > 0, this script will be called to requeue the training script.

+`CHECKPOINT_USE_SAVE_PROCESS` - If true, model saving will be done in a separate process to speed up the main training loop.

 **Example**
 ```text